Contribution to Sustainable Development Goals (SDGs)

 • Recycle ships in an environmentally responsible manner.

-• Reduce the fresh water received on ashore at least 25% by 2029, compared to 2019 as the baseline year.
+• Reduce the fresh water received on ashore by at least 25% by 2029, compared to 2019 as the baseline year.

 • Maintain zero oil spills.